kshedden/muscato/README.md

 6. Target sequence length

-7. Number of copies of read in read pool
+7. Number of copies of the read in the read pool

 8. Read identifier